bleutzinn/grav-plugin-editable-simplemde/README.md

-# Editable with SimpleMDE Plugin
+# Grav Editable with SimpleMDE Plugin

 The **Editable with SimpleMDE** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It allows users to edit page content in the frontend using the [SimpleMDE](https://simplemde.com/) editor.